cloudtrainerwork/Power-BI-Deployment-Governance-and-Adoption/Whiteboard design session/WDS trainer guide - Power BI Deployment & Adoption Planning Workshop.md

 ## During the whiteboard design session: Tips for an effective whiteboard design session

-**Refer to the Trainer guide** to stay on track and observe the timings.

 **Do not expect to memorize every detail** of the whiteboard design session.

 When participants are doing activities, you can **look ahead to refresh your memory**.